Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 Join the second in a two-part webinar series from our Collective Learning Initiative (CLI) to explore what it takes to embed equity meaningfully within outcomes-based financing for early childhood care and education (ECCE).
 Through policy, financing, and implementation perspectives, this session highlights the risks, trade-offs, and design choices that determine whether OBF reaches marginalised children, or excludes them.

 Outcomes-based financing (OBF) is increasingly being explored as a way to improve effectiveness, accountability, and impact in early childhood care and education (ECCE).
-Yet without deliberate attention to equity, these approaches risk reinforcing existing exclusions, particularly for children with disabilities and other marginalised groups.
+Yet OBF approaches are not neutral: without deliberate attention to equity, they risk reinforcing existing exclusions, particularly for children with disabilities and other marginalised groups.

-This webinar explores what it means to embed equity meaningfully within outcomes-based financing for ECCE.
-It will examine how underlying assumptions about disability and inclusion shape outcome definitions and indicators, how domestic financing choices and data systems influence who is reached, and what equity-conscious OBF looks like in practice.
+This webinar explores what it means to embed equity by design within outcomes-based financing for ECCE.
+Rather than treating equity as a technical safeguard or add-on, the session focuses on how assumptions, incentives, and power relations are built into financing models from the outset.
+It examines how different framings of disability and inclusion shape outcome definitions and indicators, how domestic financing choices and data systems influence who is reached, and what equity-conscious OBF looks like in practice under real-world constraints.

-Bringing together conceptual, policy, and implementation perspectives, the session will move from how equity is framed, to how ECCE is financed, to how outcomes-based contracts are designed and delivered on the ground.
-Through presentations and a moderated discussion, speakers will highlight risks, trade-offs, and practical design questions to help policymakers, funders, and practitioners ensure that OBF supports inclusion rather than exclusion.
+Through presentations and a moderated discussion, speakers will surface risks, trade-offs, and practical design questions to support policymakers, funders, and practitioners in using OBF in ways that support inclusion rather than exclusion.

 Participants will leave with a clearer understanding of: